 Before You Go

-Opening Times: Access to the exterior is available any reasonable daylight hours.
-The interior can be viewed weekdays only from 10am-3.30pm.
-The key is available from 3 Wotton Road, Kingswood.
-View details.
+Access: Access to the exterior is available any reasonable daylight hours.
+The interior is not currently accessible.

-Parking: There is limited on street parking nearby within walking distance of the gatehouse.
+Parking: There is limited street parking nearby within walking distance of the gatehouse.

 School Visits/Large Groups: The lane to the gatehouse is very narrow and unsuitable for large coaches.